xeluxee/competitest.nvim/README.md

 **NOTE:** to get this feature working you need to install [competitive-companion](https://github.com/jmerle/competitive-companion) extension in your browser.

 Thanks to its integration with [competitive-companion](https://github.com/jmerle/competitive-companion), CompetiTest can download contents from competitive programming platforms:
-- Download only testcases with `:CompetiTest receive testcases`
+- Launch `:CompetiTest receive testcases` to only receive testcases *once*
-- Download a problem with `:CompetiTest receive problem` (source file is automatically created along with testcases)
+- Launch `:CompetiTest receive problem` to receive a problem *once* (source file is automatically created along with testcases)
-- Download an entire contest with `:CompetiTest receive contest` (make sure to be on the homepage of the contest, not of a single problem)
+- Launch `:CompetiTest receive contest` to receive an entire contest *once* (make sure to be on the homepage of the contest, not of a single problem)
+- Launch `:CompetiTest receive persistently` to keep receiving testcases, problems and contests *persistently* (also see the option `start_receiving_persistently_on_setup`)
+- Launch `:CompetiTest receive status` to show current receive status
+- Launch `:CompetiTest receive stop` to stop receiving

 After launching one of these commands click on the green plus button in your browser to start downloading.\
 For further customization see receive options in [configuration](#configuration).